Chia-Network/chialisp-web/docs/deeper_into_clvm.md

 It is worth keeping this in mind whenever you write an `(i A B C)`.

-If you're wondering how this works (and how the standard transaction from [part 2](/docs/coins_spends_and_wallets) worked), then allow me to introduce Evaluate.
+If you're wondering how this works (and how the [signature locked coin](/docs/coins_spends_and_wallets#example-signature-locked-coin) from before worked), then allow me to introduce Evaluate.

 ## Introduction to Evaluate

-In [Part 1](/docs/) we mentioned that a program is usually a list where the first element is an operator, and every subsequent element is a valid program.
+In [the introduction to CLVM](/docs/) we mentioned that a program is usually a list where the first element is an operator, and every subsequent element is a valid program.
 We can also run programs with new arguments inside a program.

 This looks like this: